-The two most common types of bankruptcies involve the liquidation and reorganization of a person’s assets to alleviate financial burden.
+The two most common types (Chapters) of bankruptcies involve the liquidation and reorganization of a person’s assets to alleviate financial burden.

-Regardless of the type of bankruptcy filed, upon the initial filing an order called an automatic stay will be administered by the court.
-An automatic stay will stop most creditors from pursuing collections from the debtor filing bankruptcy.
+Regardless of the type of bankruptcy filed, upon the initial filing an order is entered by the Court known as the automatic stay.
+The automatic stay will stop most creditors from pursuing collections from the debtor filing bankruptcy.

 Specific bankruptcy filing impacts include the following: